 - 1. The student meets with a counselor.
 This process must be completed within the first ten days of entering the course for continuing students or the first ten days upon enrollment for transferring students.
 The principal may waive the time requirement if special circumstances exist. - 2.
 The Department Chair will administer the challenge exam and score.
 This process is expected to be completed within five days of the meeting identified in step one.
 Students may only challenge a course once; however, they may choose to enroll in the class if they are not happy with the grade that the test would produce on their transcript.
-It is the responsibility of the department chair to complete the necessary paperwork with the results to the school administration. - 3.
+It is the responsibility of the department chair to complete the necessary paperwork with the results to the school administration.
+For challenge exams that are multiple parts (ie. multiple choice and written component/lab), a student must pass each part in order to move forward to take the next part of the exam.
+A score of 70% or better must be earned on all parts of the exam to earn credit. - 3.
 Students may not test out of a class which is at a lower level than a course they have already completed within a specific department. - 4.
-Student may not test out of Honors Classes.
+Student may not test out of weighted courses Honors, AP, or IB Classes.